 - Click the (triangle) at the top right of the Messages web part.

 - Choose which messages should trigger emails (none, mine, or all) and whether you prefer each individual message or a daily digest.

 Check the box if you want to Reset

-You can also choose notifications for specific conversations using the Subscribe/Unsubscribe
+You can also enable notifications for specific conversations or for the message board as a whole using the Subscribe

 Additional Message Fields (Optional)

-The following message fields are turned off by default but can be activated by an administrator
+The following message fields are turned off by default but you will see them if they have been activated by an administrator

 , and Expires